Expertise in Family Law matters

 Considering Future Needs

-What each party needs in the future such as income, earning capacity, health, and childcare responsibilities are considered to determine what adjustments are needed for fairness.
+What each party needs in the future.
+Factors such as income, earning capacity, health, and childcare responsibilities are considered to determine what adjustments are needed for fairness.
 This is largely governed by s75(2) of the Family Law Act.

 counter_4